MicrosoftDocs/azure-docs/articles/security-center/file-integrity-monitoring-overview.md

     - Access and view the status and settings of each workspace

     - ![Upgrade plan icon.][4]
-Upgrade the workspace to use Azure Defender.
-This icon Indicates that the workspace or subscription isn't protected by Azure Defender.
-To use the FIM features, your subscription must be protected by Azure Defender.
-For more information, see [Microsoft Defender for Cloud free vs Azure Defender enabled](security-center-pricing.md).
+Upgrade the workspace to use enhanced security features.
+This icon Indicates that the workspace or subscription isn't protected with Microsoft Defender for servers.
+To use the FIM features, your subscription must be protected with this plan.
+For more information, see [Microsoft Defender for Cloud's enhanced security features](security-center-pricing.md).

     - ![Enable icon][3] Enable FIM on all machines under the workspace and configure the FIM options.
 This icon indicates that FIM is not enabled for the workspace.